 Our samples will be provided to researchers working on studies that aim to improve our understanding of human health and potentially lead to new methods of diagnosis, better treatments and vaccines for a wide range of diseases.
 We rely on participants to voluntarily gift their tissue samples for this vital future research.

 Guidance for members of the public

-The Human Tissue Authority (HTA) has recently published publically available guides that set out your basic rights when dealing with an establishment regulated by the HTA.
+The Human Tissue Authority (HTA) has recently published a list of frequently asked questions (FAQ's) for guidance and information on research tissue banks, also known as bio-banks, and publically available guides that set out your basic rights when dealing with an establishment regulated by the HTA.